 “Supervisors spent an average of 4.2 hours a week — or 5.3 weeks a year — dealing with absences, including finding replacements, adjusting workflow and providing training….”

-When a business has a dedicated HR or payroll manager, the cost of goods and services is less expensive, but the risk is greater.
+When a business has a dedicated payroll and hr manager, the cost of goods and services is less expensive, but the risk is greater.
 If the HR manager gets overwhelmed or is improperly trained, mistakes will happen.
 Using a payroll service provider or solutions program helps decrease the likelihood of mistakes and internal burnout.

 ADP and Paychex are no doubt among the most known names in the payroll market.
 Many other HR solutions providers help with more than payroll setup and ongoing maintenance.
 Zenefits, Quickbooks, and Paytech are among the rising names in the business.